 Well, my first video game is oddly perfect for my first video game review.
-However because of nostalgia if you are looking for my mostly serious series reviews, well you are probably not going to get it.
+However, because of nostalgia if you are looking for my mostly serious series reviews, well you are probably not going to get it.
 This nostalgia fueled game well, it will probably have that fine line between comedic episode reviews and serious series reviews.
 However, without further ado time to go down memory lane with those dreams of catching them all once ago in my first and probably only video game review.

 So to the sorry few that had more of a sheltered childhood than me or just never got into the games, Pokemon is a franchise that is 20 years strong and only grows stronger.
-The original games as part of the 20th anniversary were released on the eShop on the 3DS for Virtual Console.
+The original games as part of the 20th anniversary was released on the eShop on the 3DS for Virtual Console.
 The game I am focusing on is Red, the first game I ever got.
 However Yellow, and Blue are similar.
 Only real differences between all versions are different Pokemon, Yellow is also a little trickier and has Pikachu as the starter as well as the ability to gain the original three starters later in the game.
 So, this review can be taken for all versions.

 This is the first generation of games and has 151 Pokémon to find catch, trade.
 Although the original copies were for Gameboy and the link option is no longer available in that way, Nintendo, despite keeping the glitches in the game, did update to have the ability to trade and battle in local play.
 Anyway, I am jumping ahead.
 These JRPG games involve traveling around the Kanto region trying to collect Pokemon for the Pokedex.
 Each one changes upon level up, while learning moves some can evolve over time.
 Besides trying to “Catch’em All” you go around collecting gym badges and soon discover an evil organization is out to disrupt the peace of the region.